Crypto asset. Pixabay image.

 In addition to being divided into consumer and institutional categories, Coinbase’s trading volume can be further classified based on the different types of cryptocurrencies traded on the platform.

-The major cryptocurrencies traded on Coinbase’s platforms with the biggest volumes are Bitcoin, Ethereum, and Litecoin, as shown in the chart above.
+The major cryptocurrencies traded on Coinbase’s platforms with a minimum of 10% of total volumes are Bitcoin, Ethereum, Litecoin, and USDT, as shown in the chart above.

-Litecoin’s trading volume surged to US$50 billion in fiscal 2021, a significant rise from 2020.
+Litecoin’s trading volume surged to $50 billion in fiscal year 2021, marking a significant rise from 2020.
+However, Coinbase stopped providing Litecoin’s trading data for 2022 and beyond, possibly due to the fact that it decreased to a much smaller volume.

-A significant trend is the decrease in trading volume of major cryptocurrencies on Coinbase’s platforms since fiscal 2021.
+A noticeable trend is the decrease in trading volume of major cryptocurrencies on Coinbase’s platforms since fiscal year 2021.
+In fiscal year 2023, Coinbase recorded a considerable decline in trading volumes for Bitcoin, Ethereum, and other major cryptocurrencies.

 Coinbase-trading-volume-by-crypto-asset-in-percentage